makerdao/auction-keeper/README.md

     copy of urn state in PostgresQL, and then set `--vulcanize-endpoint` to your instance**.
 This will conserve resources on your node and keeper.

 To start `flop` auctions, the keeper needs a list of bites to queue debt.
-To manage performance, periodically adjust
-    `--from-block` to the block where the first bite which has not been `flog`ged.
+To manage performance, periodically adjust `--from-block` to the block where the first bite which has not been `flog`ged.

 The `--min-auction` argument arbitrarily ignores older completed auctions, such that the keeper needn't check their status.
 The `--max-auctions` argument allows you to limit the number of bidding models created to handle active auctions.
-Both switches help reduce the number of requests made to the node.
+Both switches help reduce the number of _requests_ (not just transactions) made to the node.

+#### Transaction management

-Bid management can be sharded across multiple keepers by auction id.
+Bid management can be sharded across multiple keepers by **auction id**.
 To do this, configure `--shards` with the number of keepers you will run, and a separate `--shard-id` for each keeper, counting from 0.
 For example, to configure three keepers, set `--shards 3` and assign `--shard-id 0`, `--shard-id 1`, `--shard-id 2` for the three keepers.  **Kicks are not sharded**; for an auction contract, only one keeper should be configured to `kick`.

+If you are sharding across multiple accounts, you may wish to have another account handle all your `deal`s.
+The `--deal-for` argument allows you to specify a space-delimited list of accounts for which you'll deal auctions.
+You may disable dealing auctions by specifying `--deal-for NONE` in each of your shards.
+If you'd like to donate your gas to deal auctions for all participants, `--deal-for ALL` is also supported.
+Unlike kicks, **deals are sharded**, so remove sharding configuration if running a dedicated deal keeper.

 Too many pending transactions can fill up the transaction queue, causing a subsequent transaction to be dropped.
 By waiting a small `--bid-delay` after each bid, multiple transactions can be submitted asynchronously while still allowing some time for older transactions to complete, freeing up the queue.
 Many parameters determine the appropriate amount of time to wait.
 For illustration purposes, assume the queue can hold 12 transactions, and gas prices are reasonable.
 In this environment, a bid delay of 1.2 seconds might provide ample time for transactions at the front of the queue to complete.
 [Etherscan.io](etherscan.io) can be used to view your account's pending transaction queue.

+#### Hardware and operating system resources

+ * The most expensive keepers are `flip` and `flop` keepers configured to `kick` new auctions.
+ * To prevent process churn, ensure your pricing model stays running for a reasonable amount of time.

 ## Testing